haochenuw/coupgame/Notes.md

 - Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.
 There's some issue with getting the initial game state on mobile

+## Todos

+- Make use of handleLifeLost.
+- Show special paragraph when player has died.

 ## Tricky situation